Rainer Wieland

-Rainer Wieland (born 19 February 1957 in Stuttgart) is a German politician who has been serving as a member of the European Parliament for Germany since 1997.
+Rainer Wieland (born 19 February 1957) is a German politician who served as a member of the European Parliament (MEP) for Germany from 1997 to 2024.
 He is a member of the Christian Democratic Union, part of the European People's Party.
-He has been a member of the European Parliament since 1997 and one of its vice-presidents since 2009.
-His area of responsibility as a member of the European Parliament includes the Stuttgart administrative district.
-Since 2011, Wieland has been president of the non-partisan Europa-Union Deutschland (Union of European Federalists Germany).
+He was also one of the Parliament's vice-presidents from 2009.
+His area of responsibility as an MEP included the Stuttgart administrative district.
+From 2011 to 2025, Wieland was likewise president of the non-partisan Europa-Union Deutschland (Union of European Federalists Germany).

 Education and profession

 Wieland studied law in Tübingen and Heidelberg and completed his legal clerkship in Stuttgart.

 Wieland is a lawyer.
 He is founding partner of the law firm "Theumer, Wieland & Weisenburger" in Stuttgart, which was established in 1992.
 There he is responsible for European law and family law.

 Political career

 Party

 Wieland is a member of the conservative Christian Democratic Union, part of the European People's Party.

 In the Young Christian Democrats Gerlingen, Wieland was local chairman from 1975 to 1980 and chairman of the Young Christian Democrats Ludwigsburg from 1981 to 1983.
 From 1985 to 1988 he was deputy district chairman of the Young Christian Democrats Nord-Württemberg and from 1990 to 1992 deputy state chairman of the Young Christian Democrats Baden-Württemberg.

 Wieland was a member of the CDU federal party committee from 1983 to 1991, and has been a member of the executive committee of the CDU Nord-Württemberg since 1991.
 He has been chairman of the CDU Ludwigsburg since 1993.
-Furthermore, he is member of the presidium of CDU Baden-Württemberg.
+Furthermore, he is a member of the presidium of CDU Baden-Württemberg.

 In terms of local politics, Rainer Wieland was a member of the municipal council of the city of Gerlingen from 1984 to 1998 and the district council of Ludwigsburg County from 1994 to 1998.
 He has been a member of the regional assembly of the Verband Region Stuttgart since 1994.

 In the non-partisan regional section of UEF Baden-Württemberg, he was chairman from 2001 to 2013 and was a member of the ZDF Television Council as a representative of the UEF from 2006 to 2016.
-Since 2011, Wieland is President of Europa-Union Deutschland (UEF Germany).
-Complementary to his parliamentary work, Wieland is also a member of the non-partisan UEF Parliamentary Group European Parliament.
+From 2011 to 2025, Wieland was President of Europa-Union Deutschland (UEF Germany).
+Complementary to his parliamentary work, Wieland is also a member of the non-partisan UEF Parliamentary Group of the European Parliament.
 From 2008 to 2011, Wieland was vice president of the European Movement International.